rabblerouser/infra/README.md

 ## SSH Access

-If the EC2 instance exists and your SSH public key is on it, you can use this helper script:
+To get direct access to the EC2 instance, you can use this helper script:

 ```sh
 cd terraform
 ./ssh.sh
 ```

-Unfortunately this only works if you were the last person to run the provisioner, otherwise someone else's public key will have overwritten yours.
-We intend to remove this limitation in the future.
+Note that you must have previously run `./tf apply` at least once for this to work, otherwise the required SSH key will not be present.

 ## Troubleshooting